Relativity free of coordinates: Physical spaces

 for a plane wavefront which propagates in the direction of the unit vector \(\mathbf{n}^{(\mathrm{F})}\).

-One can view the above statements as a partial realization of Einstein's original intention to extend the principle of relativity to electromagnetic phenomena.
-Meanwhile, the next generation of authors has dispensed with both Maxwell equations and Eq.~\eqref{spherical wavefront equation} in their introductions to the relativity theory.
+One can view the above statements as some realization of Einstein's original intention to extend the principle of relativity to the propagation of electromagnetic waves, but without his explicit redefinition of the time variable.
+However, the next generation of authors has dispensed with both Maxwell equations and Eq.~\eqref{spherical wavefront equation} in their introductions to the relativity theory.
 In the post-Einsteinian derivations of the transformation rules between two frames one finds the principle of relativity replaced by the requirement to preserve the form of Eq.~\eqref{free particle motion} supplemented with the condition

-to include "the motion of a light signal" (in effect, the propagation of the intersection point of an electromagnetic plane wavefront with one of its associated ray paths.)\cite{Fock presentation} As a result, the physics that underlies Einstein's special relativity theory has been reduced to that of free point particles with the universal limitation on their speed, equal to \(c\) in all frames.
+to include "the motion of a light signal" (in effect, the propagation of the intersection point of an electromagnetic plane wavefront with one of its associated ray paths.)\cite{Fock presentation} As a result, the physics that underlies the special relativity theory has been reduced to that of free point particles with the universal limitation on their speed, equal to \(c\) in any space.

 The use of free particles in a reasoning is evidently restricted by the processes of particles' interaction.
-But as long as one neglects the extention and the duration of those processes, one can exploit an interaction act as a representation of a basic identifiable entity usually referred to as an event.
+But as long as one neglects the extension and the duration of those processes, one can exploit an interaction act as a representation of a basic identifiable entity usually referred to as an event.
 In other words, each event appears to be real or possible interception of two (or more) free particles.
 Then one can exploit experimentally identifiable relations between motions of free particles to establish relations between events.
 If need, the interaction between particles can be assumed so small as not to change their motion.
 (In general, one need exploiting Eq.~\eqref{free particle motion} for the motion of each particle \(a\) between the points of interception, where the parameters \(\mathbf{v}^{(\mathrm{F})}_a\) may change.)
 This technique along with the basic appliance of the relativity principle is a main tool used in the next section.